MenkeTechnologies/zpwr/README.md

 - zsh keybindings to fzf search of network process with lsof return PIDs
 - fzf searching of all git directories on computer
 - fzf searching of all dirty git directories on computer
+- integration of z frecency database into _files completion
+- integration of fasd frecency database into _files completion
-- zsh completion for z command bases on .z database
+- zsh menucompletion for z command based on frecency z and fasd databases
 - keybindings to save to mysql learning table
 - functions to search from mysql learning table
 - functions, `redo <number...>` and `rsql <number...>`, to modify mysql learning table
 - zle keybinding formats newlines and spaces before saving to mysql learning database
 - oh my zsh plugins loading based on OS
-- tmux keybindings based on OS
+- tmux keybindings and scripts based on OS
 - custom ZPWR banner with latest commit and tag when `getrc`, `zpwr banner` or `zpwr about` and `install.sh` run
 - custom banner commands when new shell is launched
-- zle sed subs on current command line
+- zle sed sub widget to replace globally on current command line
 - vim text objects on command line
 - vim extract method for shell, perl and python scripts (`gv` to select extracted)
 - vim extract variable for shell, perl and python scripts (`gv` to select extracted)